ZachP72/Stock-Analysis/README.md

 ## Results

 ### Analysis
 Prior to refactoring any code, I created a rough draft on Notepad ++.
-This rough draft featured code that would create the input box, chart headers, create loops, and activate on the correct worksheet with accurate formatting.
-Here is what was created:
+This rough draft featured code that would create the input box, chart headers, create loops, and activate on the correct worksheet with accurate formatting.Here is what was created:
 >     '1a) Create a ticker Index
     tickerIndex = 0